 Think locally.
 SAIL will continue to publish stories about sailing among the exotic islands of the Caribbean (for example), but we receive more of these than we can use.
 Meanwhile, we are always on the hunt for good material about sailing the lakes, rivers and coastlines of America.

 We want clear and concise articles of 1,000 to 2,000 words written for the intelligent layman.
 Discuss systems or techniques for navigation, sail trim or seamanship that have worked for you.
 Don't bounce over a wide range of topics superficially.
 Instead, deal with one subject in detail, with precision.

 These short essays are reminiscences of the author's sailing life, including favorite boats, learning experiences, people encountered, places visited.
 It's an opportunity to let the writer in you have rein.

-We give CRUISERS news-you-can-use.
+We give cruisers “news-you-can-use.”
 Any change or development that a cruiser might benefit from knowing is news-your-can-use.
-We give RACERS news-with-added-value.
-We cover very little "regatta news" in the magazine; given a ubiquitous internet, it is pointless to print a story that merely tells the winners and winning moves of a regatta that happened two months prior.
+We give racers news-with-added-value.
+We cover very little "regatta news" in the magazine.
+Given a ubiquitous internet, it is pointless to print a story that merely tells the winners and winning moves of a regatta that happened two months prior.
 But the racing scene is always changing, or experiencing new pressures, or developing new players; there are many opportunities to identify the story behind the story.
 And we cover relevant industry, legal, political, and environmental matters.
-We usually assign news reporting in advance; it is best to query SAIL at least one month ahead of any scheduled event you want to cover.
-Accuracy and clarity are demanded.
+We usually assign news reporting in advance.
+It is best to query SAIL at least one month ahead of any scheduled event you want to cover.
+Accuracy and clarity are vital.